-- Submit BSN-EDO application

-- Transcripts of high school courses completed at date of application (enrollment is contingent upon receipt of official HS transcript by application deadline)
+- Complete the admissions procedure to Cox College.
+Admission file must be complete by the deadline date noted on the application. - Complete the BSN-EDO program application by the listed deadlines. - Transcripts of high school courses completed at date of application (enrollment is contingent upon receipt of official HS transcript by application deadline) - ACT of 25 or better - Completion of Missouri college-bound high school graduation requirements of: - 4 units of Communication - 3 units of Math - 3 units of Science - 3 units of Social Studies - High school diploma - ➤ Must have a "B" or greater on all high school coursework - $\blacktriangleright$ Maintain a GPA > 3.0 on 4.0 scale on current coursework

-- Admission file completed by the deadline date noted on the application.

-- ACT of 25 or better

-- Completion of Missouri college-bound high school graduation requirements of:

-- 4 units of Communication

-- 3 units of Math

-- 3 units of Science

-- 3 units of Social Studies

-- High school diploma

-- ➤ Must have a "B" or greater on all high school coursework

-- Maintain a GPA $\geq$ 3.0 on 4.0 scale on current coursework